Beating Depression

 Polyphenols - dark chocolate, rooibos tea, red grapes, dark plums

-Dairy - milk, cheese, cottage cheese, yoghurt
+Dairy - cheese, cottage cheese, yoghurt

 Fish - salmon, tuna, ocean fish